gazebosim/gz-gui/tutorials/04_layout.md

 1. Click on `File->Save configuration as` and save on a new file.

-    > You can also click on `File -> Save configuration` to save that as the default configuration which is loaded whenever Ignition GUI is opened without a config file.
+    > You can also click on `File -> Save configuration` to save that as the default configuration which is loaded whenever Gazebo GUI is opened without a config file.

 1. Close the window, then load the new config file: